msradam/dream-meridian/DEVPOST.md

 ---

-## Notability
+## What Makes This Project Notable

 Offline data collection tools (KoBoToolbox, ODK) dominate humanitarian operations but cannot perform spatial analysis.
 Offline GIS tools (QField) provide spatial queries but require GIS expertise.
-GIS + LLM integration exists (LLM-Geo, GeoGPT, IGNESA Vera), but these solutions require either cloud API access or enterprise-grade on-premise infrastructure.
-Separately, small LLMs run on Raspberry Pi—but not integrated with spatial analysis.
+Consumer navigation apps (OsmAnd) offer routing but lack operational context—you can navigate to a point, but you can't ask "Which communities are more than one hour from a health facility?"

-DreamMeridian bridges this gap: the first open-source system combining **natural language spatial queries** with **offline graph routing** on portable ARM edge hardware—enabling field workers to ask "Find clinics within 30 minutes walk" without GIS training, enterprise infrastructure, or internet connectivity.
+DreamMeridian is the first open-source system combining **natural language spatial queries**, **offline graph routing**, and **accessible interfaces** on ARM edge hardware—enabling field workers to ask "Find clinics within 30 minutes walk" without GIS training or internet connectivity.

-### Open Source, Built on Battle-Tested Foundations

-DreamMeridian is MIT-licensed and built entirely on proven open-source libraries:

-- **llama.cpp**: 75K+ GitHub stars, production-deployed inference engine
-- **DuckDB**: 25K+ stars, embedded analytical database trusted by data teams worldwide
-- **NetworKit**: Peer-reviewed graph library from Karlsruhe Institute of Technology
-- **OpenStreetMap**: 2M+ contributors, the Wikipedia of maps

-This matters for humanitarian deployment:

-- **Auditability**: Organizations can inspect every line of code—no black boxes
-- **Extensibility**: Add new locations via `build_location.py`, extend POI types, customize tools
-- **Zero license cost**: No per-seat fees or enterprise subscriptions
-- **Data sovereignty**: All processing happens on-device; sensitive beneficiary locations never leave the hardware

 The system handles multiple phrasings ("find me," "I need," "show me," "where is"), 10 POI types, routes from 0.66km to 33km, isochrone analysis up to 20 minutes, and three geographic contexts (24K to 208K nodes)—all with 95% accuracy on hardware costing ~$150.